jondeuce/mwiexamples/README.md

 To use DECAES, Julia version 1.3.0 or higher is required:

-1. Visit the [Julia downloads page](https://julialang.org/downloads/) and download Julia v1.3.0 or higher for your operating system.
+1. Visit the [Julia downloads page](https://julialang.org/downloads/) and download Julia v1.3.0 or higher for your operating system (use the most up-to-date stable release of Julia for best performance)
 2. After placing the downloaded folder (named e.g. `julia-1.3.0`) in an appropriate location, add the `julia` executable (located in e.g. `julia-1.3.0/bin/julia`) to your system path

 Julia 1.3.0 introduced [multithreading capabilities](https://julialang.org/blog/2019/07/multithreading) - used by DECAES - that greatly reduce computation time, hence the version requirement.